athozia/MusicApp_test/README.md

 # MusicApp_test //only function and service

-*main source code is in src->main->java->tam->musicplayer *all in repository is the music application
+*main source code is in src->main->java->tam->musicplayer *all in repository is the music application, only build and libs are not include

 **only prototype as a part of CPE333